Demonstration of High-Fidelity Entangled Logical Qubits using Transmons: Experimental Results

-Having implemented LDD, we can further improve the results by using the error detection capability of the $[[4,2,2]]$ code, which allows us to perform postselection.
+Having implemented NDD, we can further improve the results by using the error detection capability of the $[[4,2,2]]$ code, which allows us to perform postselection.
 We do so by discarding any measurement outcome outside the logical basis (which would be the result of a physical error); i.e., we only keep measurement results corresponding to the bitstrings $\{0000,0110,1001,1111\}$.
+Doing so leads to our central experimental result, the \emph{demonstration of high-fidelity entangled logical qubits}, shown in \cref{fig:res-3}.

 In \cref{fig:res-3}(a) and (b) we show the fidelities of $\ket{\Phi_+}\mapsto\ket{\Phi_-}$ and $\ket{\Psi_+}\mapsto\ket{\Psi_-}$ for dataset 2 (\cref{sec:expt-design}).
 Without DD, the fidelity decays rapidly while exhibiting crosstalk oscillations, as seen for dataset 1 in \cref{fig:res-1}.
 The fidelity improves once we perform postselection as described above.
 This leaves us with bitstrings corresponding to logical states, but logical errors still reduce the fidelity.
-Using LDD in the form of the RLXY4 sequence -- which suppresses both logical errors and physical errors -- followed by postselection, we achieve fidelities $>82\%$ for $\ket{\Phi_+}$ and $>87\%$ for $\ket{\Psi_+}$ over a $55\mu$s period.
+Using NDD in the form of the RNXY4 sequence -- which suppresses both logical errors and physical errors -- followed by postselection, we achieve fidelities $>82\%$ for $\ket{\Phi_+}$ and $>87\%$ for $\ket{\Psi_+}$ over a $55\mu$s period.
 The average fidelities over the same period are 91.12$\%$ for $\ket{\Phi_+}$ and 93.66 $\%$ for $\ket{\Psi_+}$.
-For the particular set of qubits numbered $\{58, 59, 60, 61\}$ (light dashed lines), we find that the combination of LDD and postselection yields average fidelities of $\approx 95.44\%$ for $\ket{\Phi_+}$ and $\approx 94.78\%$ for $\ket{\Psi_+}$, which is significantly higher than when we use only the error detection capability of the code: $\approx 44.81\%$ for $\ket{\Phi_+}$ and $\approx 48.47\%$ for $\ket{\Psi_+}$.
+For the particular set of qubits numbered $\{58, 59, 60, 61\}$ (light dashed lines), we find that the combination of NDD and postselection yields average fidelities of $\approx 95.44\%$ for $\ket{\Phi_+}$ and $\approx 94.78\%$ for $\ket{\Psi_+}$, which is significantly higher than when we use only the error detection capability of the code: $\approx 44.81\%$ for $\ket{\Phi_+}$ and $\approx 48.47\%$ for $\ket{\Psi_+}$.